isomerpages/ura-lkywcp/_nomination/2-evaluation-process.md

 permalink: /nomination/evaluation-process/
 ---

 All submissions are evaluated through a rigorous two-tier process comprising the Nominating Committee and Prize Council.
+The roles of the two panels are as follows:

 | Nominating Committee | Prize Council |
 |:---|:---|